NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/A/Alicorn Hair.md

 * * *

 Hair shed from an alicorn's mane glows when it comes into contact with a living creature.
-A [[Spells/Stabilize|Stabilize]] spell empowered with an _alicorn hair_ allows you to target 1 additional creature.
+A [[Stabilize|Stabilize]] spell empowered with an _alicorn hair_ allows you to target 1 additional creature.

 *Source: Pathfinder Howl of the Wild*
 *ORC*